 The Double Peoria ("shin-peria") scoring system has been used in eight of the nine events.
-It is not a perfect system (too much of a lottery) and there has been criticism in the surveys towards this scoring system.
-In 2005 it was decided to use stroke-play with actual handicaps instead, but as it was difficult to obtain correct handicaps from all the players and obviously, based on the results, several of the top ranked players had wrong handicap, which caused a lot of criticism but at the prize ceremony and in the survey.
+It is not a perfect system (much of a lottery) and there has been criticism in the surveys towards this scoring system.
+In 2005 it was decided to use stroke-play with actual handicaps instead, but as it was difficult to obtain correct handicaps from all the players and obviously, based on the results, several of the top ranked players had wrong handicap.
 Based on this experience it was decided to go back to shin-peria for the 2006 event, and has been used since.
 The average score of the best 80% of players in each team was counted as the team score.
 This year It took about 6 hours to complete the competition.
-This was about 20 min. faster than last year, with the same number of players (135).
-The pace of play seems not to have been any problem as 86% in the survey reported that the pace was good or that it was no issue.
+This was about same as last year, with more players (144 vs. 135).
+The pace of play seems not to have been any problem as 87% in the survey reported that the pace was good or that it was no issue.

-• Proposal: same maximum number of players (144) as in previous years and use shin-peria play format.
+• Proposal: Same maximum number of players (144) as in previous years and use shin-peria play format.